Sep9

 Matthew 16:5-12…..Ready

 16:5 When they went across the lake (Possibly to prevent the disciples from being influenced any further by the religious leaders-(New) the disciples forgot to take bread.
+(We’ve all left our lunch at home and thought my days ruined.
+But for the disciples it was much more serious with limited places of access in that culture.
+It’s not like they could just stop off at the corner market.)
 6 “Be careful,” Jesus said to them.
 Be on your guard against the yeast of the Pharisees and Sadducees.”
-(Herod-(Mark 8:15 worldliness, secularism) 7 They discussed this among themselves and said, “It is because we didn’t bring any bread.”
-(Or as warning against using their own special yeast.-(New)) 8 Aware of their discussion, (Jesus uses their lack of understanding as an object lesson and teachable moment.-(New) While Jesus may have overhead them, the idea seems to be that in His omniscience He knew what they were really thinking.-(New) Jesus asked, “You of little faith (Expresses a lack of spiritual perception.-(New) Notice Jesus doesn’t stamp out what little faith we have.
-But being a compassionate God, He wants to kindle and grow that faith.-(New) why are you talking among yourselves about having no bread?
+7 They discussed this among themselves and said, “It is because we didn’t bring any bread.”
+(Took it as a warning against using their own special yeast.)
+8 Aware of their discussion, (Jesus uses their lack of understanding as an object lesson and teachable moment.
+While Jesus may have overhead them, the idea seems to be that in His omniscience He knew what they were really thinking.-(New) Jesus asked, “You of little faith (Overly concerned, anxious, fearful.
+Notice Jesus doesn’t stamp out what little faith we have.
+But being a compassionate God, He wants to kindle and grow that faith.) why are you talking among yourselves about having no bread?
 9 Do you still not understand?
-Don’t you remember the five loaves for the five thousand, and how many basketfuls you gathered. {14:15-21} 10 Or the seven loaves for the four thousand, and how many basketfuls you gathered?
+Don’t you remember (This is not Jesus shaming or accusing.
+But rather He’s trying to kick start and jog their memory a bit) the five loaves for the five thousand, and how many basketfuls you gathered..
+10 Or the seven loaves for the four thousand, and how many basketfuls you gathered?
 11 How is it you don’t understand that I was not talking to you about bread?
-But be on your guard (vigilant, alert) against the yeast of the Pharisees and Sadducees.”
+But be on your guard against the yeast (What is all-pervasive, effecting everything else, either for evil or good-(New)) the Pharisees and Sadducees.”
 12 Then they understood that he was not telling them to guard against the yeast used in bread, but against the teaching false doctrines, of the Pharisees and Sadducees.(For additional Expository Notes see Book)

-“Warns of the dangerous influence that others can have in undermining our faith and pulling us away from Jesus.” ⇒ As followers of Jesus Christ we need to guard ourselves against skeptic attitudes that can be toxic to our faith and relationship with God.
+“Warns of the subtle influence that false teachings can have in corrupting our faith and undermining our beliefs “ ⇒ We’re all influenced by something and someone in one way or another.
+The philosophies of the world, the perspectives of a culture, the ideas of society, the spirit of the age, all compete for our mind’s attention.
+And they are being presented to us all the time in unwitting ways.
+Without us even knowing it, the movies we watch, the songs we sing along with, the books we read for enjoyment impact us and evangelize us in ways that go against Jesus.
+As believers we need to be pay careful attention because it can be catastrophic to our spiritual life.
+As followers of Christ Jesus we need to guard against skeptic attitudes that can be toxic to our faith and walk with God.
 We need to be aware of the company we’re hanging out with or they can have a negative influence on our walk with the Lord.
 The disciples at this time were still trying to work out who Jesus is.
 Even young Christians and new converts are especially venerable and can be tossed about by every wind of doctrine.-(Eph.
 4:14-16) We need to be careful of the ungodly culture and society we live and the things that are being thrown at us, be it on the internet; social media, You tube, Facebook, Twitter, etc. or it can start to lead us away from Jesus.
 We need to be aware of the friends we keep or they can start to corrupt our faith and morals.

 Additional Notes & Applications